 We continue our series on how Santa Fe is following the New Mexico Health Orders and continuing to open for those wishing to enjoy “the city different”.
-Last week we shared information on Canyon Road and the beautiful galleries and sculpture gardens that have opened.
+In our first blog we shared information on Canyon Road and the beautiful galleries and sculpture gardens that have opened.
 Read our blog here to find out more.

 I spent the day wandering the plaza area and checking with our local galleries and shops to see who might be open and who might be by appointment only.
 I found that 50% of the galleries are open with limited hours and the remaining are by appointment only.
 For those that were open, they are so happy to be able to represent their artists to those who are visiting.
 Stop by these galleries who are open for walk-ins starting around 10am: Manitou Galleries, Gallerie Zuger, Sorrel Sky, El Nicho, Inc., and many others that are opening closer to noon.
 I recommend following them on Facebook or Instagram to stay current with their shows and virtual openings.